Funded PhD programmes

 CRUK Manchester Institute PhD studentships

-The Cancer Research UK Manchester Institute has six PhD projects on offer commencing Autumn 2017.
+The Cancer Research UK Manchester Institute have PhD projects on offer spanning the whole spectrum of cancer research.

-ESRC funding from 2017 is available through the North West Social Sciences DTP.
+ESRC funding for postgraduate training in the social sciences is available through the North West Social Sciences DTP.

 NIHR Primary Care Research

 PhD studentships are currently available for research in primary health care.